Information for Students

 SWBio DTP Student Feedback Form

-In addition to the report for BBSRC, you will also need to complete the SWBio DTP PIPS report.
-This is a set of questions to find out about your placement and the experience you had.
-Some of the questions may be similar to your BBSRC PIPS report but this is retained by BBSRC and not shared further.
+You will also need to complete the SWBio DTP PIPS report.
+This is a set of questions to reflect on your placement and the experience, and capture what you have achieved.

 Present at the Careers Conference